benhvt/PostClusteringDifferenceTesting/README.md

     -   `multimode_power_delta.R`: Monte-Carlo simulations to evaluate
         statistical power of multimodality tests implemented in the `multimode` package as a function of the mean differences
-        $\delta$ between the two modes of a 2-components gaussian mixture.
+        $\delta$ between the two modes of a 2-components Gaussian mixture.
     -   `mulitmode_power_n.R`: Monte-Carlo simulations to evaluate
         statistical power of multimodality tests implemented in the `multimode` package as a function of the sample size $n$.
-    -   `multimode_unimodal_case.R`: Simulations under the null of unimodality for gaussian and uniform distributed data
+    -   `multimode_unimodal_case.R`: Simulations under the null of unimodality for Gaussian and Uniform distributed data

 -   **codes_figureS2** contains simulation codes for Figure S2: Impact
     of the variance estimation on the distribution of p-values returned